iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/index.md

   in the [team settings].

 - Disconnect from your GitHub, GitLab, or Bitbucket accounts.
 - Configure your GitHub account connection.
-That is, install the Iterative Studio GitHub app on additional organizations or repositories, or even remove the app from organizations or repositories where you no longer need it.
+That is, install the DVC Studio GitHub app on additional organizations or repositories, or even remove the app from organizations or repositories where you no longer need it.

 ## Delete account